-We tested devices that provide continuous (the sound stayed on, at the same level, all night long, until it was turned off) and those where the sound automatically turns off after a set timeframe (for example: 45 minutes).
+We tested devices that provide continuous (the sound stays on at the same level until turned off) and those where the sound automatically turns off after a set timeframe.
 There is some debate among experts if the sound would be potentially damaging if kept on all night long, but we spoke to two experts who say it wouldn’t be:

 How Far should the Sound Machine Be from the Child’s Bed?

 Like other nursery items, there should be nothing within reach of the crib.
-This includes the actual device, and the cords or pieces that are associated with it.
+This includes the actual device and the cords or pieces associated with it.
 While there are varying recommendations, we feel that a secure position a few feet away from the baby, like on a dresser or nightstand, is the best place for it.

 - Two-Speeds-dual speed motor, unique asymmetrical fan, and acoustic housing